Submitting a Study

 The initial approval date for all studies is the date that the Chair or Vice-Chair approves the research, after all issues identified by the reviewers have been resolved.
 The research can be approved for up to 365 days until a request for ethics renewal must be submitted.

-PDF Document: 403 Guidance for Submitting a Study
+PDF Document of this page: 403 Guidance for Submitting a Study